Le enrollments for the 2026/2027 academic year for the open access courses they are open from 13 July 2026.

-Enrollments for the 2025/2026 a.y. for courses with limited enrollment provide multiple selection rounds, followed by specific time windows during which students can complete their enrolment.
+Le enrollments for the 2026/2027 academic year for courses with limited access they provide multiple selection rounds, followed by time windows to proceed with registration.

-The procedure for enrollment is always online and must be preceded by registration to the Esse3 university information system through the online desk page.
+The procedure for enrollment is carried out online and must be preceded by registration on the Esse3 university information system through the online desk page.

 Detailed information for each course of study is available in the following pages.